invincible-demon/JS/README.md

 # JS
-A repo fro my JS theory
+A repo for my JS theory